rixx/books.rixx.de/data/reviews/megan-derr/tournament-of-losers/index.md

   spine_color: '#dca869'
   tags:
   - fantasy
+  - queer
   title: Tournament of Losers
 plan:
   date_added: '2019-03-14'
+related_books:
+- book: suzanne-collins/the-hunger-games
+  text: The tournament itself reminded me mostly of the Hunger Games stuff, though without the dystopia.
 review:
   date_read:
   - 2019-04-10
   rating: 3
 ---

 Tournament of Losers by *Megan Derr* was surprisingly good for a fantasy romance novel, but it was still utterly predictable (and kind of fairytale sounding in the ritual situations that lead to its predictability, actually).
 A nice enough read, especially since semi-realistic fantasy with m/m relationships isn't common, but definitely more of a guilty pleasure than anything else.